Make-School-Courses/DS-2.1-Machine-Learning/Lessons/DecisionTree.md

 ## Learning Objectives

-- The tree based structure for classification will be learned
+- Describe a tree based structure for classification
-- Entropy and mutual information are two metrics that define the tree root and leafs
+- Define the tree “roots” and “leaves” through entropy and mutual information
-- Apply decision tree to lens and tennis dataset
+- Apply decision trees to lens and tennis datasets

 ### Decision Tree